ibtihelgharsalah/Level1_MMM_Project/README.md

 ## Getting Started

-To explore the full details of the MMM project and delve into the analysis, simply download or clone this repository and open the `Book_Worm_MMM_Project.xlsx` file in Excel.
+To explore the full details of the MMM project and delve into the analysis, simply download or clone this repository and open the `MMM project with Excel.xlsx` file in Excel.

 ## Course Information